top of page

 Workshop Tags

-Python, Big Data, Cloud Computing, Environmental Data, Amazon S3, Google Cloud Storage, Dask, Xarray, fsspec, Climate Data, Meteorology, NetCDF, GRIB2, Certificate, CMIP6, NOAA's RTMA
+Python, Big Data, Cloud Computing, Environmental Data, Amazon S3, Google Cloud Storage, Dask, Xarray, Climate Data, Meteorology, NetCDF, GRIB2, CMIP6, NOAA, ECMWF

 Workshop Description

-This 4-hour, hands-on virtual workshop presented by Ryan Paul Lafler provides a practical introduction to accessing, processing, and analyzing big environmental datasets directly in the cloud using Python.
-Designed for environmental data scientists, climate researchers, programmers, and analysts, this course focuses on efficient, scalable strategies for connecting to and working with petabyte-scale data stored in Amazon S3, Google Cloud Storage (GCS), and Microsoft Azure without the need to download entire repositories or duplicate files locally.
+This virtual, hands-on Python workshop, presented by Ryan Paul Lafler, provides an applied introduction to accessing, processing, visualizing, and analyzing large environmental and weather datasets directly in the cloud.
+Designed for Python programmers, data scientists, environmental and climate scientists, researchers, students, and applied practitioners, the workshop focuses on efficient, scalable strategies for working with petabyte-scale data stored in Amazon S3, Google Cloud Storage (GCS), and Microsoft Azure, without downloading entire repositories or duplicating data locally.

-Participants will build Python-based data access and processing pipelines capable of retrieving only the information they need, reducing memory usage and improving performance.
-Using modern open-source libraries, including Dask for scalable computation, Xarray for multidimensional spatiotemporal data, and fsspec for connecting to cloud object storage, attendees will learn how to efficiently process, visualize, and analyze massive climatological and meteorological datasets directly from the cloud.
+Attendees will build Python data pipelines capable of selectively accessing, processing, and retrieving only the environmental information they need, even when datasets span petabytes of open climate and meteorological data.
+Using modern open-source Python libraries such as Dask for scalable computation, Xarray for multidimensional spatiotemporal data, and fsspec for cloud object storage access, participants will learn how to efficiently process, visualize, and analyze large climatological and meteorological datasets directly from the cloud.

 • Connecting to cloud object storage (Amazon S3, GCS, Azure) using Python and fsspec

-• Understanding NetCDF, GRIB2, and HDF5 data structures
+• Understanding environmental data formats: NetCDF, GRIB2, HDF5, and Zarr

-• Efficient data access using lazy loading, chunking, and graph-based execution
+• Efficient data access patterns, including lazy loading, chunking, and graph-based execution

 • Building scalable data pipelines with Dask and Xarray